Physical attractiveness: Standing postures

 Standing in a contrapposto posture (with bodyweight predominantly supported by one leg which is either straight, or very slightly bent, and with the other leg slightly bent) has been found to be more attractive looking than standing in a more plain, upright posture.
 This was found to be the case for both men and women.
 This posture may lower a person's observable waist-hip ratio and make their hips look wider and their waists thinner.
 For women especially, this can accentuate the curvature of their figure on one side of their body and make them seem more attractive.
 Such poses have been used in historical sculpture to emphasize an ideal of physical beauty.
+It has also been demonstrated that the contrapposto posture in women elicits more neural activity in brain areas linked to perception and attractiveness assessments than a standing position.

 Movement patterns

-The way an individual moves can indicate health and even age and influence attractiveness.
+The way an individual moves can influence attractiveness and indicate health and age.
 A study reflecting the views of 700 individuals and that involved animated representations of people walking, found that the physical attractiveness of women increased by about 50 percent when they walked with a hip sway.
 Similarly, the perceived attractiveness of males doubled when they moved with a swagger in their shoulders.